Ordering-Independent Wheeler-DeWitt Equation for Flat Minisuperspace Models: Introduction

 \section{Introduction}

 In \Refe{WDW1D}, the issue of operator-ordering ambiguities \cite{DeWitt:1967yk,Christodoulakis:1984gp,Hawking:1985bk,Halliwell:1984eu,Nelson:2008vz,He:2015wla,PTV,Partouche:2021lyb,Partouche:2022kfi,Kehagias:2021wwr,Singh:2025ald,Mondal:2025qyd} in the formulation of the Wheeler--DeWitt (WDW) equation~\cite{DeWitt:1967yk} for the wavefunction of the Universe \cite{Vilenkin:1982de,Vilenkin:1983xq,Vilenkin:1984wp,Vilenkin:1987kf,Hartle:1983ai,Hawking:1984hk,Halliwell,Halli2,Hartle:2008ng,Turok1,Halli-Hartle,Linde:1990flp} has been studied in the simplest cases of minisuperspace models involving a single scale-factor degree of freedom~$a$.
 In the path-integral description of the quantum theory, the wavefunction of the Universe can be written as \be \psi(\mathrm{a})=\int {\D N \over \Vol(\Diff)}\, \int_{\mathrm{a}_i}^{\mathrm{a}}\D a \; \,e^{{i\over \hbar}S[N,a,\dot{a}]}\, , \ee where $N$ is the lapse function, $S$ is the gravitational action, $\D a$ is a time-reparametrization invariant measure of the scale factor, $\Vol(\Diff)$ is the volume of the time-repa\-ra\-me\-tri\-za\-tion group, and $\dot{a}$ is the time derivative of $a$.
-The Universe is taken to be closed, in oder for the action to be finite.
+The Universe is taken to be closed, in order for the action to be finite.
 The ordering ambiguities can be seen to arise from the infinite number of choices for the path-integral measure, which can be related to field redefinitions of the scale factor \cite{WDW1D,PTV,Partouche:2021lyb,Partouche:2022kfi,Kehagias:2021wwr,Halliwell}.
 Indeed, given any invertible function $f$, we can define a new field variable $q=f(a)$ and construct the path-integral using the gauge invariant measure ${\cal{D}}q$.\footnote{Various methods can be applied to define the path-integral measures $\D a$ and $\D q$.
-Skeletonization is used in \Refs{WDW1D,Halliwell:1984eu}, while in \Refe{PTV} one expands the field fluctuations on bases of eigenstates of self-dual operators in order to integrate over the expansion coefficients.} Despite the invariance of the classical action $S$ under such field redefinitions, the path-integral measure ${\cal{D}}q$ changes, since it is related to ${\cal{D}}a$ by a non-trivial Jacobian.
+Skeletonization is used in \Refs{WDW1D,Halliwell:1984eu}, while in \Refe{PTV} one expands the field fluctuations on bases of eigenstates of self-dual operators in order to integrate over the expansion coefficients.
+As shown in \Refe{WDW1D}, both methods yield identical results for the probability amplitudes and the physical observables.} Despite the invariance of the classical action $S$ under such field redefinitions, the path-integral measure ${\cal{D}}q$ changes, since it is related to ${\cal{D}}a$ by a non-trivial Jacobian.
 As a result, we get a multitude of different quantum prescriptions leading to different wavefunctions for the Universe.
 These path-integral wavefunctions satisfy distinct WDW equations, which can be linked to different operator-ordering choices in constructing the quantum Hamiltonian \cite{WDW1D,PTV,Partouche:2021lyb,Partouche:2022kfi,Kehagias:2021wwr}.